Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Bayesian Kernelized Tensor Regression

-Local spatial and temporal processes are critical to the modelling of spatiotemporal data.
-However, as mentioned, the low-rank assumption alone cannot encode such local dependencies.
-To address this issue, we assume specific GP priors on $\bd{U}$ and $\bd{V}$, respectively, following the GP factor analysis strategy \citep{luttinen2009variational}, and then develop a fully Bayesian approach to estimate the model in Eq.~\eqref{Eq:STVC-decompose}.
+Local spatial and temporal processes are critical to the modeling of spatiotemporal data.
+However, as mentioned above, the low-rank assumption alone cannot encode such local dependencies.
+To address this issue, we assume specific GP priors on $\bd{U}$ and $\bd{V}$ following the GP factor analysis strategy \citep{luttinen2009variational}, use a conjugate normal prior on $\boldsymbol{W}$, and then develop a fully Bayesian approach to estimate the model in Eq.~\eqref{Eq:STVC-decompose}.
 Figure~\ref{fig:illustration-BKTL} illustrates the proposed framework, which is referred to as \textit{Bayesian Kernelized Tensor Regression} (BKTR) in the remainder of this paper.
 The graphical model of BKTR is shown in Figure~\ref{fig:graphical-BKTL}.